Adjudication

 Adjudication is the legal process by which an arbiter or judge reviews evidence and argumentation, including legal reasoning set forth by opposing parties or litigants, to come to a decision which determines rights and obligations between the parties involved.

 Adjudication can also refer to the processes at dance competitions, in television game shows and at other competitive forums, by which competitors are evaluated and ranked and a winner is found.

 Legal processes

 Adjudication may be defined as "the legal process of resolving a dispute.
 The formal giving or pronouncing of a judgment or decree in a court proceeding; also the judgment or decision given.
 The entry of a decree by a court in respect to the parties in a case.
-It implies a hearing by a court, after notice, of legal evidence on the factual issue(s) involved.
-The equivalent of a determination.
-It indicates that the claims of all the parties thereto have been considered and set at rest."
+It implies a hearing by a court, after notice, of legal evidence on the factual issue(s) involved; it may be equivalent to a determination.
+It indicates that the claims of all the parties there to have been considered and set at rest."
 In some cases, an application for adjudication is an alternative legal process instead of applying for a court hearing.